News

 Zero-Tolerance

-Please be aware that we operate a zero-tolerance policy and will not tolerate any abuse by either the telephone or social media.
+Please be aware that we operate a zero-tolerance policy and will not tolerate any abuse, this includes abuse received on social media.

 Published on 26th Apr 2022